 - Is there a test for hantavirus?

-One person in China reportedly died from hantavirus, which is one of a family of viruses spread by rodents that can cause disease in humans.
-A man from Yunnan province in southwestern China was traveling east by bus to Shadong Province, and another 32 people on board are also undergoing a hantavirus test, according to the Global Times national newspaper, Newsweek reports on Tuesday.
+One person in China reportedly died from hantavirus, a family of viruses spread by rodents that can cause disease in humans.
+According to the Global Times national newspaper, a man from Yunnan province in southwestern China travelled east to Shandong Province.
+Another 32 people on board are also undergoing a hantavirus test.
+According to the Global Times national newspaper, Newsweek reports on Tuesday.

 What is the hantavirus?

-Patients with HFRS (hemorrhagic fever with renal syndrome) can also be connected to intravenous fluids to control their fluids and electrolytes, and in extreme cases require dialysis.
-Therefore, the health authority recommends that “if you were near rodents and you have symptoms of fever, deep muscle pain and severe shortness of breath, consult a doctor immediately.”
+Patients with HFRS (hemorrhagic fever with renal syndrome) can also be connected to intravenous fluids to control their fluids and electrolytes and require dialysis in extreme cases.
+Therefore, the health authority recommends that “if you were near rodents, and you have symptoms of fever, deep muscle pain and severe shortness of breath, consult a doctor immediately.”

 How dangerous is it?